H-Freax/GraspNet-PointNet2-Pytorch-General-Upgrade/README.md

 @inproceedings{fang2020graspnet,
-  title={GraspNet-1Billion: A Large-Scale Benchmark for General Object Grasping}, author={Fang, Hao-Shu and Wang, Chenxi and Gou, Minghao and Lu, Cewu}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition(CVPR)}, pages={11444--11453}, year={2020}
+  title={GraspNet-1Billion: A Large-Scale Benchmark for General Object Grasping}, author={Fang, Hao-Shu and Wang, Chenxi and Gou, Minghao and Lu, Cewu}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, pages={11444--11453}, year={2020}
 }

+@INPROCEEDINGS{10161041,
+  author={Xu, Kechun and Zhao, Shuqi and Zhou, Zhongxiang and Li, Zizhang and Pi, Huaijin and Zhu, Yifeng and Wang, Yue and Xiong, Rong}, booktitle={2023 IEEE International Conference on Robotics and Automation (ICRA)}, title={A Joint Modeling of Vision-Language-Action for Target-oriented Grasping in Clutter}, year={2023}, pages={11597-11604}, doi={10.1109/ICRA48891.2023.10161041}
+}
 ```

 ## License
-All data, labels, code and models belong to the graspnet team, MVIG, SJTU and are freely available for free non-commercial use, and may be redistributed under these conditions.
-For commercial queries, please drop an email at fhaoshu at gmail_dot_com and cc lucewu at sjtu.edu.cn .
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.